Mental Health Services in Florida

 • Poor decision-making

-A major depressive episode includes symptoms that are severe enough to cause noticeable difficulty in day-to-day activities, such as work, school, social activities or relationships.
-An episode includes five or more of these symptoms:
+A depressive episode includes symptoms that are severe enough to cause noticeable difficulty in day-to-day activities, such as work, school, social activities, or relationships.

 • Depressed mood, such as hopelessness or emptiness